sabbya2011/brackettournament/README.md

 TournamentBracket Project is created to display a knockout tournament progress.
+    Application frontend is built with React, and backend with Node.
+    GraphQL is used to perform Query on the database built with MongoDB.

 Once a node is clicked it will progress to the next round.